-Chapter 3.0 - Environmental Impacts and Mitigation Measures: describes the environmental impacts of the project using the CEQA Environmental Checklist.
+Chapter 3.0 - Environmental Setting, Impacts, and Mitigation Measures: presents the environmental setting for the project and describes the environmental impacts of the project using the CEQA Environmental Checklist.
 Where appropriate, mitigation measures are provided that would reduce potentially significant impacts to a less-than-significant level.